Document Type : Research Article

 Introduction

 Coastal areas require special attention due to the vulnerability of ecosystems and the dependence of human activities on them.
-Today, beaches have become one of the most popular destinations for tourists, and the existence of different coastal features creates different potentials for attracting tourists.
-Tourism, as a rapidly growing phenomenon, has become one of the largest industries in the world today.
-The development of tourism and related recreational activities has a great impact on the development pattern of regions and helps to provide direct and indirect economic, social, cultural and environmental benefits to host communities.
-However, at the same time, this approach has raised concerns and threats regarding environmental damage and the destruction of the natural, historical and cultural heritage of local residents.
-In fact, industrial tourism does not mean being clean and non-destructive (Salehi et al., 2012).
-In this regard, some of the significant impacts of tourism-related activities on the physical coastal environment include soil erosion, landslides, water quality degradation, shoreline alteration, and litter pollution (Ziari et al., 2019).
-Litter pollution has become an undeniable threat to the sustainability of coastal ecosystems, and the threat of non-biodegradable plastic litter to coastal environments is evident (Lasaiba, 2024).
-Pollution of the Caspian Sea poses a serious threat to aquatic life and human health.
-Unfortunately, the coasts and estuaries are highly exposed to pollution, and this process endangers the survival of marine species.
-Urban environmental pollution on the coasts can lead to a decrease in water and soil quality, a decrease in biodiversity, health problems, and negative impacts on tourism and recreational activities.
+Today, beaches have become one of the most popular destinations for tourists, and the presence of various coastal features creates diverse potentials for attracting visitors.
+Tourism, as a rapidly growing phenomenon, has become one of the largest industries in the world.
+The development of tourism and related recreational activities has a significant impact on the development patterns of regions and helps provide direct and indirect economic, social, cultural, and environmental benefits to host communities.
+However, at the same time, this development raises concerns and threats regarding environmental degradation and the destruction of the natural, historical, and cultural heritage of local residents.
+In fact, mass tourism does not equate to cleanliness or environmental sustainability.
+In this regard, some of the most significant impacts of tourism-related activities on the physical coastal environment include soil erosion, landslides, water quality degradation, shoreline alteration, and litter pollution.
+Litter pollution has become an undeniable threat to the sustainability of coastal ecosystems, and the threat posed by non-biodegradable plastic waste to coastal environments is increasingly evident.
+Pollution in the Caspian Sea poses a serious threat to aquatic life and human health.
+Unfortunately, coastal zones and estuaries are highly exposed to pollution, and this process endangers the survival of marine species.
+Urban environmental pollution in coastal areas can lead to a decline in water and soil quality, a reduction in biodiversity, health problems, and negative impacts on tourism and recreational activities.

 Results and Discussion

-The results of assessing the accuracy of zoning maps of the studied areas using validation data showed that the accuracy of the analytic hierarchy process and random forest models is 0.812 and 0.97, respectively.
-The results show that the random forest model has a good accuracy in zoning coastal pollution.
-The results also show that the security criterion is the most important in training the machine learning algorithm.
+The results of validating the zoning maps using test data showed that the accuracy of the analytic hierarchy process and random forest models was 0.812 and 0.97, respectively.
+These results show that the random forest model has high accuracy in zoning coastal pollution.
+The results also show that the security criterion is the most significant in training the machine learning algorithm.

 Conclusion